 Afternoon #warmongers and #warhammercommunity a wise man once said "'cause you come from out of nowhere, oh, oh" and I've been #paintingwarhammer my #Nurgle #BloodBowl Rotspawn which has done just that.
-Having built the thing I primed it Army Painter Bonewhite [not forgettign a warm soapy bath beforehand - Nurgle really appreciates the cleanlines before it gerts dirty, dirty, dirty].
+Having built the thing I primed it Army Painter Bonewhite [not forgetting a warm soapy bath beforehand - Nurgle really appreciates the cleanliness before it gets dirty, dirty, dirty].

 I obviously wanted a pale grub but with some underpainting going on.
 So, rather than go in with the Bonewhite highlights after some shading I went straight to my Miniature Paints Cream.
 The only problem with that is even thinned down it's still quite opaque.

 VGC Heavy Red [Khorne Red] again comes to my rescue to add that angry rawness to the skin.

 I also added some shading to his horns, although I get the impression from the painted box art they might be tentacles, he at least has that mutation in his stats.
 Anyway, I'm doing horns.
 I also added Burnt Umber shading on the lower part of the model and Typhus Corrosion to the armour plates.

 I'm already surprised how quickly this is coming together, I guess in no small part because it is just a big maggot with a couple of orange armour plates and horns - there aren't too many colours to contend with.